F1 Circuit Contracts: How Long Will Each Grand Prix Stay on the calendar?

 In March 2023, Formula 1 announced the signing of a four-year contract extension with Austrian Grand Prix promoter Projekt Spielberg, keeping the event on the calendar until at least 2027.
 Just four months later, the deal was extended by a further three years, meaning that the Austrian Grand Prix will continue to be staged until at least 2030.

 The Austrian Grand Prix has enjoyed a boost in attendance figures in recent seasons, largely thanks to the rise of Max Verstappen.
-With many Dutch fans making the journey to support the Red Bull driver, the 2022 weekend attendance figure was 303,000.
+With many Dutch fans making the journey to support the Red Bull driver, weekend attendance has hovered around 300,000 in recent seasons.

 2030: Interlagos, São Paulo, Brazil